My previous Asian reviews:

 5. Arrival in Hong Kong

-On the opposite side - check-in for domestic flights:
+On the opposite side, check-in for domestic flights:

-Of interest - an advertising stand with an advertisement for real estate on the coast.
+In the center of the hall there are kiosks with various services - currency exchange offices, ticket offices, representative offices of several airlines and tour operators.
+From the interesting - an advertising stand with an advertisement for real estate on the coast.
 The resort of Nha Trang is being actively built up.
-Together with hotels, residential buildings with apartments for sale are also being built here.
+Apart from the hotels, residential buildings with apartments for sale are also being built here.

 Landing is announced...